Table of contents

 Vine leaves preserved in brine are more likely to be bought in shops selling Turkish or Greek food, delicatessens, gourmet shops (Globus) and online shops.
 Sometimes you can also find vine leaves packed in jars that have only been stored in water.
 Fresh vine leaves can occasionally be found seasonally at weekly markets or you can harvest them in your own garden.
 It is important that you use vine leaves from controlled organic cultivation or natural production, as these are not contaminated with pesticides.

-The availability of vine leaves varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of vine leaves varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking you can see their development at various suppliers.

 Storage tips